-- President of the Wilderness Society
+* Served as President of the Wilderness Society from 1996 until 2012

-- Board member of the League of Conservation Voters
+* Was a board member of the League of Conservation Voters

 Describing the Bush administration’s environmental policies as “the politics of pillage,” Meadows wrote in November 2004: “The Bush administration has been relentless in trying to undermine decades of progress toward protection of the national parks, national forests, and other lands that all of us inherit simply because we are citizens of this great nation.
 Political appointees who had spent their careers pushing the interests of the mining, logging, and oil and gas industries were handed the keys to our natural treasures.
 They ordered up drilling in some of the West’s most wondrous places.
 These ‘stewards’ went after the rule that prevents logging and road building in unprotected national forest roadless areas.
 They linked arms with the snowmobile industry to increase the number of snowmobiles in Yellowstone.
 They watered down mining standards.
 Now [after Bush’s 2004 re-election], the administration does not have to worry about facing the voters again.
 Too often, Congress has either sat by while the federal agencies have pursued this radical agenda, or has been a willing partner.
 Fortunately, conservation-minded Republicans and Democrats have led bipartisan efforts in the Senate that prevented President Bush from realizing his goal of turning the biological heart of the Arctic Refuge into an industrial oil complex.”